Do you ever have that disturbing feeling that trying to squeeze one more minute out of your day will render you senseless?

-Like you, I struggle with finding time to write books, create new classes, and put together new information products.
+Like you, I struggle with finding time to write books, create new classes, and put together new information products and programs.
 I have a burning desire to create these things; I think about them and plan for them constantly.
-I guess it must be the “teacher” in me — I want to share what I’ve learned with other self-employed people.
+I guess it must be the “teacher” in me — I want to share what I’ve learned with other small business owners.

 Each year our mastermind group meets in person for a live Mastermind Retreat Weekend.
-In May, I came to the Retreat with just one burning question: how can I take a month off of work, to write an updated version of a book and create a new class?
+A few years ago, I came to the Retreat with just one burning question: How can I take a month off of work to write an updated version of a book and create a new class?

 It seems an insurmountable dream and challenge.
 I hadn’t had a full month off work or school since I’d been in college (oh so many years ago!).
 A whole month off with only 2 projects to work on?
 Woohoo!